microsoft/PubSec-Info-Assistant/docs/features/user_experience.md

 ## Work + Web

 The Work + Web mode experience starts similar to Work Only mode.
-It provides new options in the response enabling the user to __Searh Web__ to see if there is newer information available or __Compare with Web__ to compare the response from their data with information available on the web.
+It provides new options in the response enabling the user to __Search Web__ to see if there is newer information available or __Compare with Web__ to compare the response from their data with information available on the web.
 In this mode the user can choose to ask questions and have the grounding data be either sourced from private data they upload or web search results from the Bing Search service.
 The default grounding mode can be changed in the Adjust settings located on the top right just below the Assistants preview links.

 ![Chat Link](/docs/images/work-plus-web-ui.png)